 Dedicated Astrophotography Cameras

-You can use this camera to capture the sun, moon, planets and deep sky objects.
-It comes with a 150-degree lens for wide-angled, night sky shots.
+You can use this camera to capture the sun, moon, planets and deep-sky imaging.
+The camera comes with a 150-degree lens for wide-angle, night sky shots.

 The Orion StarShoot USB camera is the camera of choice for those shopping on a tight budget.